What's New

 Keyboard Shortcuts

-Feature Type Keys (Hold During Selection)
+Feature Type Keys

-• D key - Mark as Diameter (⌀)
+• D key - Toggle Diameter mode (⌀)

-• A key - Mark as Angle (°)
+• A key - Toggle Angle mode (°)

-• T key - Mark as Threads
+• T key - Toggle Threads mode

 OCR Redo (Doesn't Count Against Limit)

-• Replaces the most recent table entry
+• Replaces the most recent table entry with the new reading

 • Does NOT count as a new AI call